-If you're looking for something more practical, how about a personalized book mark or a homemade candle using a mason jar or old china cup.
+If you're looking for something more practical, how about a personalized bookmark or a homemade candle using a mason jar or old china cup?

-Something for the garden
+Zero Waste Gifts for the garden

 Recycled or Second Hand Gifts

-The Japanese have a special way to wrap things called Furoshiki.
+The Japanese have a special way of wrapping things called Furoshiki.
 Furoshiki is the method of using an eco-friendly cloth to wrap gifts.
-The cloth is usually square shaped and durable.
+The cloth is usually square-shaped and durable.
 There's no tape involved and the cloth is simply tied.
-There are plenty of You Tube videos showing you how to do this and it's very straightforward.
+There are plenty of YouTube videos showing how to do this.
 The idea is that the cloth is used over and over again.